cold-sats/ln-charts/README.md

 ## Running Locally

-Use Angular CLI to run ln-charts locally.
-The data you save in cache will persist between sessions.
+Use Angular CLI to run ln-charts locally on your computer.
+The data you save will persist between sessions.

 Clone the repo and navigate to it:
 ```